Paul McDonald (musician)

 Paul McDonald (born William Paul McDonald) is an American singer-songwriter from Huntsville, Alabama, who as of 2011 resides in Nashville.
 McDonald placed 8th on the tenth season of American Idol and since 2005, he has been the lead singer of the band Hightide Blues which was renamed The Grand Magnolias in 2010.

 Early life

-McDonald was born to Susan and David McDonald, in Auburn / Opelika.
-His father is a clinical psychologist and his mother teaches occupational therapy at the University of Tennessee Chattanooga.
+McDonald was born to Susan and David McDonald, in Auburn/Opelika.
 McDonald was raised in Huntsville, Alabama.
-He is a graduate of Huntsville High School, where he also played wide receiver on the varsity football team.
-He was in the school's play, "The Wizard of Oz" which was directed by Mike Chappell.

 Career

 The Grand Magnolias

 In August 2010, McDonald and his band members moved to Nashville and launched a campaign to let their fans choose a new name for the band.
 The group's first album under its new name, entitled The Grand Magnolias, was released in 2011.
 The songs were written by McDonald and band member Jonathan Pears and produced by Dan Hannon and Ken Coomer.
 The album has seen a boost in sales since Paul McDonald's appearance on American Idol, and it reached number twelve on the Billboard Heatseekers chart and had sold 9,000 copies by April 27, 2011. iTunes pulled the album from its store, without explanation, and the sales dropped off 60% from the previous week.
 A week later the album returned, again without explanation.

 When the band learned that McDonald had made it through to the Hollywood round they put together a content release campaign to maximize the exposure from the show.